Ozame/aigrad/gradu/mapping_process.md

 Python script was used to take all the found keywords and calculate the initial frequency distribution (how many instances of each kw was found).
 These were then written to an spreadsheet where the creating and merging categories took place.

 Initial categories were formed by picking similar and closely relating concepts by hand and grouping them together.
 From these groups, 39 initial categories was formed.
 After that, further merging and removal of small categories was performed.
-Here is the categorization that is first tested on the material:
+Here is the categorization (25) that is first tested on the material:

-Cognitive architectures,
+1 Cognitive architectures,
-AI safety,
+2 AI safety,
-Universal AI,
+3 Universal AI,
-Lifelong learning,
+4 Lifelong learning,
-HCI,
+5 HCI,
-Agent environment,
+6 Agent environment,
-Human-like qualities,
+7 Human-like qualities,
-AGI design,
+8 AGI design,
-Computer vision & perception,
+9 Computer vision & perception,
-AI research,
+10 AI research,
-AI evaluation,
+11 AI evaluation,
-AI ethics,
+12 AI ethics,
-Planning & decision making,
+13 Planning & decision making,
-Philosophical aspects,
+14 Philosophical aspects,
-Reasoning and Inference,
+15 Reasoning and Inference,
-Multi-agent systems,
+16 Multi-agent systems,
-Probabilistic approaches,
+17 Probabilistic approaches,
-Game playing,
+18 Game playing,
-Problem specific research,
+19 Problem specific research,
-Nature-inspired approaches,
+20 Nature-inspired approaches,
-Neural networks,
+21 Neural networks,
-Physical robots,
+22 Physical robots,
-Category theory,
+23 Category theory,
-Reinforcement learning,
+24 Reinforcement learning,
-Other
+25 Other

+Based on the first categorization of papers, it seems some minor work is needed:
+- Nurture/pedagogy separated from LLL?
+- Deep learning?
+- Imitation learning?